microsoft/r-server-fraud-detection/dba.md

 Fraudulent online transactions are becoming more and more of a problem to online merchants.
 This solution will show how to build a model to detect potential fraudulent transactions so that the transaction may be rejected.
 View <a href="input_data.html">more information about the data.</a>
       <p/>
       <p>
- In this template, we implemented all steps in SQL stored procedures: data preprocessing is implemented in pure SQL, while feature engineering, model training, scoring and evaluation steps are implemented with SQL stored procedures with embedded R (Microsoft R Server) code.
-This implementation with SQL Server R Services is equivalent to the <a href="https://gallery.cortanaanalytics.com/Collection/Online-Fraud-Detection-Template-1">Azure ML template for Online Fraud Detection</a>.
+ In this template, we implemented all steps in SQL stored procedures: data preprocessing is implemented in pure SQL, while feature engineering, model training, scoring and evaluation steps are implemented with SQL stored procedures with embedded R (Microsoft ML Server) code.
+This implementation with SQL Server ML Services is equivalent to the <a href="https://gallery.cortanaanalytics.com/Collection/Online-Fraud-Detection-Template-1">Azure ML template for Online Fraud Detection</a>.
       </p>

         </div>
 </div>

-<span class="onp">For businesses that prefers an on-prem solution, the implementation with SQL Server R Services is a great option, which takes advantage of the power of SQL Server and RevoScaleR (Microsoft R Server).
+<span class="onp">For businesses that prefers an on-prem solution, the implementation with SQL Server ML Services is a great option, which takes advantage of the power of SQL Server and RevoScaleR (Microsoft ML Server).
 </span>
-<span class="cig">The implementation with SQL Server R Services is a great option, which takes advantage of the power of SQL Server and RevoScaleR (Microsoft R Server).
+<span class="cig">The implementation with SQL Server ML Services is a great option, which takes advantage of the power of SQL Server and RevoScaleR (Microsoft ML Server).
 </span>

 <p/>